Gpx/gpx.github.io/_posts/optimizing-javascript-with-lazy-evaluation-and-memoization.md

 As the name already indicates this method allows us to define a property on an object.
 It's different from doing `obj.newProperty = value` because it allows to set some useful options.
-In our case we used the `set` method:
+In our case we used the `get` method:

 ```js
 function parseObject(result) {